 The move towards the use of continuous manufacturing has been slow.
 That’s because pharma is a highly regulated and science-based industry with a large installed base of batch manufacturing equipment.

 A key driver for the industry to switch to continuous manufacturing is the FDA – the Food and Drug Administration in the US.
-The FDA believes continuous manufacturing provides pharmaceutical industry many benefits including:
+The FDA believes continuous manufacturing provides a pharmaceutical industry many benefits, including:

 - Continuous manufacturing improves product quality

 - increases efficiencies

 - Minimises the risks of human errors